myonathanlinkedin/mcp-rag-scanner/README.md

 ## 📈 Future Enhancements (Vision)

 - Support **multi-language documents** scraping and embedding.
 - Enable **real-time ingestion pipelines** (streaming URLs).
 - Plug-in different LLM providers via MCP.
 - Auto-refresh documents on schedule to keep vectors always up-to-date.
 - Build a **user-friendly dashboard** to manage knowledge base easily.

 ---

-# 🌟 Conclusion

-This system is a **cornerstone for building AI systems that are grounded in facts**, not fiction.
-It enables **real-time knowledge updates**, **trustworthy RAG**, and **scalable future integration** with advancing LLM technologies.
+## 📝 License & Usage

+This project is licensed under the **Apache License 2.0**.

+You're free to:
+✅ Use it commercially or personally
+✅ Modify, fork, and redistribute it
+✅ Build your own projects with it

+As long as you:
+- Include a copy of the **Apache 2.0 License**
+- **Give attribution** to this project
+- **Disclose changes** if you modify it
+- Don’t use the authors’ names or brand for promotion without permission

+### How to Use:
+1. Fork or clone this repo
+2. Build your solution based on the architecture
+3. Keep the `LICENSE` file intact
+4. Add attribution like:

+> “Built with components from the [Intelligent Fact-Grounded RAG System](https://github.com/your-repo-url) (Apache 2.0)”